The Applications Process

 Step 3 - Submit Graduate Record Examination (GRE) Scores

 Applicants must take the general test component of the Graduate Record Examination (GRE) within five years of the application date and have official scores sent to the Centralized Application Service for Physician Assistants (CASPA) and use the Designated Institution (DI) Code 0565 for LMU-DCOM PA program (Lincoln Memorial-DCOM PA CASPA).
 Educational Testing Service (ETS) will transmit official GRE scores electronically to the Centralized Application Service for Physician Assistants (CASPA) up to twice a week for all test takers who designate LMU-DCOM PA program as a score recipient.
+A competitive score for our program would be Verbal-150, Quantitative-140, Analytical Writing-4.0.

 One final note: review of the application file by the Admissions Committee